Salaboy/minions/README.md

 # Minions for minikube using Spring Cloud Kubernetes 2.x

+This project is relying in the following PR: https://github.com/spring-cloud-incubator/spring-cloud-kubernetes/pull/152

 ## Aims

 To make an army of minions in minikube and to provide a Boss Service that minions can discover and contact.